franciscozorrilla/EMBOMicroCom2/README.md

 ## 📜 About

 This repo hosts training materials for the University of Cambridge [Part III Systems Biology course](https://www.sysbiol.cam.ac.uk/Part%20III).
 More specifically, these are practical exercises for the computational session on flux balance analysis (FBA) using genome-scale metabolic models (GEMs).
-Exercise 1 is based on selected portions of the [cobrapy documentation](https://cobrapy.readthedocs.io/en/latest/).
+Some of the text and code chunks in the following exercises are based on selected portions of the [cobrapy documentation](https://cobrapy.readthedocs.io/en/latest/).

 ### Learning outcomes